The ESCAPE is ended in December 2019

-The ESCAPE project
+The ESCAPE project in a nutshell

 With connected vehicles and autonomous driving vehicles being the most relevant trend in the automotive sector there is a clear need to provide accurate and reliable positioning information for safety-critical applications.
 Within the context of road transportation, safety-critical applications are defined as those that possess the potential to, directly or indirectly, avoid causing harm to humans, destroying the vehicle or damaging external property or the environment.
 Autonomous driving, advanced driver-assistance systems (ADAS) and dangerous goods transportation are all included in this group.